 But there haven’t been any new treatments for the inherited blood disorder in decades — until now.

 The U.S. Food and Drug Administration (FDA) recently approved Endari (L-glutamine oral powder), which was created for people with sickle cell disease, ages 5 years and older.

-Researchers hope the drug can reduce severe complications associated with the ailment.
+Researchers hope the can reduce severe complications associated with the ailment.

 Sickle cell disease affects mostly minority groups.

 One in every 13 African-American babies is born with sickle cell trait.

 That’s the gene associated with the disease, the reported.

 Those with the condition have abnormal hemoglobin, or sickle-shaped cells.